Decode noir

 decoding rhythmic lineage

 The code is a technology of synchrony through rhythm and innovation through improvisation.
 Embodied rhythms transform sorrow to joy.
-The rhythm calls people together in unity, resistance, rebellion, ritual.
+Rhythms connect peoples of the African Atlantic Diaspora through a rich tapestry of step and touch, roll and wind, stomp and drag, twist and shout.
+The rhythm calls us together in unity, resistance, rebellion.

-A recurring word for culture, language and dance knowledge in the interviews was ‘code’.
-This aligns with DeFrantz’s Africanist dance as 'technology of transformation,' even as it recalls ‘Le Code Noir’ – the laws enslaving Afrodescendant people in the French colonial caste system.
+A recurring word for culture, language and dance knowledge in interviews was ‘code’.
+This aligns with Prof. Thomas DeFrantz’s Africanist dance as 'technology of transformation,' even as it recalls ‘Le Code Noir’ – the laws enslaving Afrodescendant people in the French colonial caste system.
 The imperative to decolonize, in collaboration with my sources and community – this is the meaning of decodenoir.org.

 Many thanks to the culture-bearers featured here, for sharing their stories and embodied knowledge with us.